asgomda/TheInformationBot/README.md

 # TheInformationBot
 The information Bot is a telegram bot capable of telling the plot and genres of movies as well as the stock prices for various different stocks.
+It is also built with the the fuctionality of responding to an ever increasing set of of greetings.

 ## Development
 This bot is still under development.
 The functionality for movies is up and running and can be viewed through telegram.